atomicman57/News-Feed-App/README.md

 ## Introduction
  This web app allow you to views headlines and full news articles from various sources(e.g BBC,CNN,ABC NEWS e.t.c).
 It makes it easier to check your favourite news station/channel for latest,top and popular news.
+ It makes it very easy for you to keep up with news, anytime, anywhere, anyplace.

 ## Key Features of this Application
 * Google Plus Sign in